 1.4.
-Using Command Procedures to Perform Routine File and Device Operations
+Using Command Procedures to Perform Routine File and Device Operations single command procedure (containing that set of commands, qualifiers, and parameters) that, when executed, would also perform the backup operation.

 Many of the operations that you perform on disk and magnetic tape media are routine in nature.
 Therefore, you will find it worthwhile to take the time to identify those tasks that you routinely perform at your particular site.
 Once you have isolated those tasks, you can design command procedures to assist you in performing them.